As she sat down for theater class in her fourth week at Fairfield University, freshman Chastity Berrios checked her back pocket. Her car key was gone.

 Solanlly held Chastity’s notebook while Chastity rooted through all her possessions.

 Chastity set her panic aside as she sat through Professor Julie Leavitt’s hour-and-15-minute class.
-Chastity rose her hand and answered a question.
+Chastity raised her hand and answered a question.
 She dutifully copied down notes on a lesson on Aristotle’s six elements of theater.

 Chastity highlighted a new phrase: “Major dramatic question.”
 That’s the main, yes-or-no question driving the plot of a play, Leavitt explained.
 For example: Will Hamlet avenge his father’s death?